dpapp-github/alfonso/README.md

 The package also includes an implementation of the sum-of-squares optimization approach based on non-symmetric conic optimization and polynomial interpolants presented in:

 D. Papp and S. Yıldız.
-Sum-of-squares optimization without semidefinite programming.
-Available [https://arxiv.org/abs/1712.01792](https://arxiv.org/abs/1712.01792)
+Sum-of-squares optimization without semidefinite programming. [https://arxiv.org/abs/1712.01792](https://arxiv.org/abs/1712.01792)